Zeqbedx/Zeqbedx/README.md

 Im just your average developer who loves HTML/CSS and discord.py!
-Feel free to check out my website at https://www.zeqbed.xyz and if you need any questions add me on discord @Zeqbed or contact me via email @ contact@zeqbed.xyz
+Feel free to check out my website at https://www.zeqbed.xyz and if you need any questions add me on discord @Zeqbed